- Search The Registry

 - My Account

 Pierre Bonga worked as a fur trader with the Ojibwe near Duluth.
-His first son Stephen Bonga, born 1799, also became a fur trader and translator in the region.
+His first son Stephen Bonga, born in 1799, also became a fur trader and translator in the region.
 The sons had a sister Marguerite, born in 1797.
 As Pierre Bonga was a relatively successful trader, he sent George to Montreal for school.

 In 1837, Bonga tracked a Chippewa native named Che-Ga Wa Skung for nearly a week through winter snows and hostile territory.
-The Native American wanted for murder, was eventually caught by Bonga and returned to authorities at Fort Snelling for the first trial for a criminal offense in what is now Minnesota.
+The Native American wanted for murder was eventually caught by Bonga and returned to authorities at Fort Snelling for the first trial for a criminal offense in what is now Minnesota.

+His life is an example of the intersectionality between African and Native Americans.
+He married an Ojibwe woman and had three children; William, Susie, and James.
 Bonga lived among Native Americans for the rest of his life, helping with their fair treatment as they were pushed from their lands by whites.
 George Bonga died in 1880.

 Minnesota Historical Society